yehia67/documentation/ict/0.1/how-to-guides/find-neighbors.md

 1. Go to [Discord](https://discordapp.com/invite/fNGZXvh), and in the`ict-help` channel, say that you're looking for Ict neighbors

     :::warning:Keep your IP address secret
     Don't share your node's IP address or URL in the channel.
-Wait until someone direct messages you, then you can both exchange details.
+Wait until someone directly messages you, then you can both exchange details.
     :::

 2. If you can't find any neighbors in the channel, enter `!ictnodes` in the channel